| LIBERTARIAN PARTY SEEKS NEOCON RESPECT -- PEACE

 tacitly this should govern major policy statements) shall conflict with

 the LP Platform even with LNC approval.
+"One could

 also